 The City of Berkeley includes approximately 254 miles of sanitary sewer pipelines and seven pump stations.
 The collection system serving the University of California at Berkeley (UCB) campus, located within the City, is owned and maintained by the University but discharges to the City's sewer system, as do the sewer systems serving the Lawrence Berkeley National Laboratory (LBNL) and Golden Gate Fields.
 The City also receives wastewater from small adjacent areas of the City of Albany, City of Oakland, and the Stege Sanitary District (Kensington).
 According to information provided by the City of Berkeley's Sanitary Sewer Recent Rehabilitation Maps, the majority of pipes that are slated for rehabilitation are located in the western portion of the City.
 It appears that the northern portion of the City has the most length of pipeline that has not been rehabilitated since 2015 (City of Berkeley, 2019).
-Berkeley should determine areas of priority and assess the integrity of pipes that have not been rehabilitated and set up a program in order to improve the most impacted infrastructure.
+The City is updating its master plan, and it should be completed in 2021.
+The master plan will include a prioritization process for identifying areas where additional pipe capacity is needed.